varunprajan/varunprajan.github.io/_posts/2025-12-06-against-cuped.markdown

     return pd.DataFrame(results)
 ```

 We supply the `estimators`, which are functions that take the dataframe and return the treatment effect estimate.
-Below are the first two estimators we’ll focus on: the “naive” estimate, which is what a simple t-test would give you, and the “cuped” estimate, which uses the pre-experiment data, `X`, to reduce the variance of `y`.
+Below are the first two estimators we’ll focus on: the “naive” estimate, which is what a simple t-test would give you, and the "CUPED” estimate, which uses the pre-experiment data, `X`, to reduce the variance of `y`.

 ```python
 def naive(df):